THEWhiteArrow/ml-sales-prediction-kaggle/README.md

     -   This model uses a deterministic process to predict the sales of a single product family at a single store.
 It uses a simple linear regression model to predict the sales of a single product family at a single store.
 To solve the multiple problems it uses a for loop to iterate over all the product families and stores.
 It is slower than the multiple problem approach but easier to understand and debug.
     -   Please find it in `optional_submission.py` file in `utils` directory in `solve_optional_customized_submission` function.

--   ML Forecasting Model:
+-   ML Forecasting Model (Single Problem Approach):

     -   This model has multiple target values and uses Direct approach to predict the sales of a single product family at a single store.
 It uses a Hybrid model that combines a linear regression model with a XGBoost model to predict the sales of a single product family at a single store.
 To solve the multiple problems it uses a for loop to iterate over all the product families and stores.
 It is slower than the multiple problem approach but easier to understand and debug.
     -   Please find it in `ml_forecasting.py` file in `utils` directory in `solve_using_ml_forecasting` function.

--   Advance ML Forecasting Model:
+-   Advanced ML Forecasting Model (Multiple Problem Approach):

     -   This model has multiple target values and uses Direct approach to predict the sales of all stores and all families at once.
 Features are the most complex in comparison to the other models.
 The model is to use information from the following files:
         -   `train.csv`